coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 # Appendix B - Cardano Resource Index

-Cardano documentation tends to be scattered around the Internet, including information that may be out of date or duplicate.
+Cardano documentation tends to be scattered around the Internet, including duplicate or out-of-date information.
 Some members of the Cardano community contribute in multiple roles.

-The Cardano Resource Index aims to present, without bias, a well-rounded collection of general Cardano resources available online and useful for new stake pool operators, listed alphabetically by name or topic, including an accurate description of content available from each resource.
+The Cardano Resource Index aims to present, without bias, a well-rounded collection of general Cardano resources available online and useful for stake pool operators, listed alphabetically by name or topic, including an accurate description of content available from each resource.

 [BlockFrost.io](https://blockfrost.io/) offers an Application Programming Interface (API), webhooks and InterPlanetary File System (IPFS) decentralized file storage, allowing you to tap into Cardano's potential without the need for manual checks.